Data and Information

 Definition of Digitalization of Information

-Digitalization of Information is the process of transforming manual or physical data into binary format or digital form.
+Digitalization of Information is the process of transforming manual or physical data into a binary format or digital form, making it readable and processable by computers.
+This conversion allows for the numerous benefits of digital storage and processing.

 Comments